MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

 ::: moniker range="o365-worldwide"

-### Use the new admin center to set the primary email address

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Select the user's name, and then on the **Account** tab select **Manage email aliases**.